-Sherwood-area students interested in enrolling in an LSAT prep course with TestMasters can take either our 80-hour live course in one of our Arkansas locations or our in-depth Online LSAT Course on their own schedule.
-Arkansas students who would rather complete their LSAT study with an individual tutor can either work entirely with one of our LSAT private tutors or supplement a TestMasters course with private tutoring.
+Sherwood students who are interested in signing up for an LSAT review course can take either our 80-hour Full-Length LSAT Course at select locations in the state of Arkansas or our state-of-the-art Online LSAT Course on their own schedule.
+TestMasters also offers private tutoring other Arkansas locations for Sherwood students who would like to conduct their LSAT study one-on-one.
+Students can either study exclusively with a private LSAT tutor or supplement a TestMasters course with a tutoring package.

 Full Length LSAT Course

 - Instructors who have scored in at least the 98th percentile on an officially administered Law School Admission Test

 - The complete five-volume set of TestMasters coursebooks delivered free via courier, including access to all LSAT questions released by the LSAC (over 7,500 questions)

 - Six proctored (and nine additional) full-length LSAT Prep Tests and access to comprehensive score analyses for each

 - Thorough homework assignments that contain real LSAT questions, LSAT study drills, numerous analyses and other LSAT review tools, and a systematic question type classification for every released LSAT question

 - Access to the best LSAT preparation methods and techniques in the world

 - Written or video explanations for every logic game, line reference notes for every reading comprehension passage, and written, video or audio explanations for many logical reasoning questions

 - Full access to the LSAT study tools in the TestMasters Online Resource Center—here, students can score LSAT Prep Tests, examine score reports, study LSAT vocabulary with psychometric quizzes, watch instructional videos and study written explanations, study the Flawed Methods of Reasoning database, locate questions using the LSAT Search Engine, and read academic bulletins concerning the LSAT and law school admissions